protomaps/PMTiles/spec/v3/spec.md

 ### 4.3 Decoding

 Decoding a directory works similarly to encoding, but in reverse.
-[Appendix A.2](#a2-decode-a-directory) includes a pseudo code implementation of decoding a directory.
+[Appendix A.2](#a2-decode-a-directory) includes a pseudocode implementation of decoding a directory.
 The basic steps are the following:
 1. Decompress the data according to the internal compression.
 1. Read a [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints) indicating how many entries are included in the directory (let's call this `n`).
-1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the delta-encoded Tile IDs of all entries. _¹_
+1. Read `n` number of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the delta-encoded Tile IDs of all entries. _¹_
-1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Run-Lenghts of all entries.
+1. Read `n` number of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Run-Lenghts of all entries.
-1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Lenghts of all entries.
+1. Read `n` number of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Lenghts of all entries.
-1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Offsets of all entries. _¹_
+1. Read `n` number of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Offsets of all entries. _¹_

 _¹ Please refer to [Section 4.2](#42-encoding) for details on how Tile ID and Offset are encoded._